useblocks/sphinx-safety/tools/sphinx-needs/features.rst

       linked to a specification, but you can't find the linked Traceability object during specification implementation.

-   .. error:: Internal target link is not found
+   .. fault:: Internal target link is not found
       :id: ER_SN_LINKS_NO_TARGET

-   .. error:: External needs not found
+   .. fault:: External needs not found
       :id: ER_SN_LINKS_NO_EXT

-   .. error:: External needs corrupted
+   .. fault:: External needs corrupted
       :id: ER_SN_LINKS_EXT_COR

-   .. error:: Links missing
+   .. fault:: Links missing
       :id: ER_SN_LINKS_MISSING

       Set links are not treated correctly and are not part of the final